eggheads/eggdrop/doc/sphinx_source/coreDocs/core.rst

     for writing at one time.
 At most, this value should be the maximum number of channels you expect to create log files for.
 There is no value for 'infinity'; very few cases should ever require more than 20.
-    This setting can be increased; however, don't decrease it below 5.
+    A decrease to this value while running will require a restart (not rehash) of the bot.
+However, don't decrease it below 5.

   set max-logsize 0
     This is the maximum size of your logfiles.
 Set it to 0 to disable.